👉 TAP TO SAVE 50% WITH CODE SPRING

 I say all this with the caveat that we've seen Ludvig shatter this exact narrative before.
 Just five months out of college, in only his 11th professional start on the PGA Tour, Aberg put Sea Island's Seaside Course to the sword: setting a tournament scoring record of (-29) in a runaway four-stroke win -- his first PGA Tour title.

-Sea Island, like PGA West, features a benign, wedge-intensive layout with ample room to miss off of the tee.
+Sea Island, like PGA West, features a benign, wedge-intensive layout with ample room to miss off the tee.
 It's exactly the kind of venue that should level the playing field for those who don't share Ludvig's immense ball-striking gifts.
 If he gains the same 2.14 strokes putting per round that he did that week, he's very likely to flirt with another scoring week in the process.
 I'm simply willing to bet that the best days of his 2026 season are still further down the line.

 No. 7 - Patrick Cantlay

-"I like playing California golf, it's only a couple hours from where I grew up, so I played a lot of golf over the years here in the desert.
+"I like playing California golf, it's only a couple of hours from where I grew up, so I played a lot of golf over the years here in the desert.
 Golf courses are usually in good shape.
 Especially at La Quinta Country Club.
 It feels like you should make almost every putt you hit out there."

-This week, Cantlay returns to one of his happiest hunting grounds looking to rebuild from a frustrating calendar year.
-Since his T5 at this event 12 months ago, Patrick managed just three top-five finishes across his next 18 starts -- and one year removed from matching his best-ever Major result (T3 at the 2024 U.S. Open), he missed three of four Major cuts for the first time in his professional career.
+This week, Cantlay returns to one of his happiest hunting grounds, looking to rebuild from a frustrating calendar year.
+Since his T5 at this event 12 months ago, Patrick managed just three top-5 finishes across his next 18 starts -- and one year removed from matching his best-ever Major result (T3 at the 2024 U.S. Open), he missed three of four Major cuts for the first time in his professional career.

 Still, the broader profile suggests the downturn may have been overstated.
 Cantlay quietly rebounded from the worst ball-striking season of his career in 2024, climbing 40 spots in Strokes Gained: Tee-to-Green year-over-year and finishing 2025 ranked 15th on Tour.
 Over his last 50 rounds, he grades out as a top-10 iron player in this field and closed the year gaining strokes off the tee in 13 of 14 starts.

 The breadcrumbs are there.
-And if there’s any venue capable of turning underlying form into tangible results, it’s one that’s already given Cantlay a course record, multiple top-10s, and a genuine sense of comfort.
+If there’s any venue capable of turning underlying form into tangible results, it’s one that’s already given Cantlay a course record, multiple top-10s, and a genuine sense of comfort.
 A return to the California desert may be exactly what’s needed to remind us just how high his ceiling still is.

 No. 6 - Matt Fitzpatrick